-- (a) Performance review cycle of twelve months. - (b) A Performance review at the end of the cycle is what will ultimately determine eligibility for Progression. - (c) Progression steps within classification levels are not defined work values. - (d) Progression within the salary structure will not be automatic. - (e) The 'progression criteria' are to be agreed with each Employee at the start of the performance cycle or upon the Employee's commencement in a role. - (f) Performance goals are to be achievable and agreed between the parties, and must be consistent with the work value of their classification Level. - (g) Standards for progression are based on: - i. meeting performance targets; - ii. demonstrating values and behaviours; and - iii. applying any requirements for learning and development. - (h) Where an opportunity for learning and development is not available, then this should not disadvantage an Employee from obtaining progression. - (i) Formal and informal reviews and discussions will take place within the performance cycle. - (j) The performance plan can be altered during the performance cycle by agreement. - (k) Progression will occur when an Employee is assessed as 'achieving' the performance criteria as detailed in the Employee's performance plan. - (I) An Employee will not be eligible for progression if notification of a discipline outcome has been issued in accordance with this Agreement during the performance cycle.
+- a.
+Performance review cycle of twelve months. - b.
+A performance review at the end of the cycle is what will ultimately determine eligibility for progression. - c.
+Progression steps within classification levels are not defined work values. - d.
+Progression within the salary structure will not be automatic. - e.
+The 'progression criteria' are to be agreed with each employee at the start of the performance cycle or upon the employee's commencement in a role. - f.
+Performance goals are to be achievable and agreed between the parties and must be consistent with the work value of their classification level. - g.
+Standards for progression are based on: - i. meeting performance targets - ii. demonstrating values and behaviours, and - iii. applying any requirements for learning and development. - h.
+Where an opportunity for learning and development is not available, then this should not disadvantage an employee from obtaining progression. - i.
+Formal and informal reviews and discussions will take place within the performance cycle. - j.
+The performance plan can be altered during the performance cycle by agreement. - k.
+Progression will occur when an employee is assessed as 'achieving' the performance criteria as detailed in the employee's performance plan. - I. An employee will not be eligible for progression if there is a notification of a disciplinary outcome in accordance with clause 25 Management of misconduct or clause 26 Unsatisfactory work performance has been issued in accordance with this Agreement during the performance cycle.

-Central to progression is the need for supervisors and managers, in consultation with Employees, to determine what should, and can, be delivered to warrant progression through a combination of increasing capability, productivity, performance and professionalism.
-This interaction between managers and Employees gives authority and integrity to the structure and its sustainability in the long term.
+Central to progression is the need for supervisors and managers, in consultation with employees, to determine what should, and can, be delivered to warrant progression through a combination of increasing capability, productivity, performance and professionalism.
+This interaction between managers and employees gives authority and integrity to the structure and its sustainability in the long term.